 Libraries can purchase a supply of vouchers from IFLA HQ for EUR 8 each (full voucher) or EUR 4 each (half voucher).
 The supplying library determines the quantity of vouchers needed for the loan and retains it to be re-used for another transaction at a later date, when it wishes to borrow from another library.
 See below for further information on how to order vouchers from IFLA HQ.

 Libraries that supply more items than they request can redeem their excess vouchers by sending them to IFLA HQ.
 They will receive a refund of EUR 8 per full voucher or EUR 4 per half voucher.
 All redemptions will be paid in Euros.
 See below for further information on how to redeem vouchers at IFLA HQ.

-Vouchers have unlimited validity and can be re-used any number of times.
+The vouchers have an unlimited validity and can be re-used any number of times.
 This applies to the old-style vouchers previously issued by the former IFLA Office for International Lending, as well as to the new vouchers.

 Supplying libraries are encouraged to accept a standard "payment" of one voucher for supplying a loan or a photocopy of up to 15 pages.
 But they are also, of course, free to charge more (or less) if they wish to do so.

 Apart from the initial purchase and final redemption of the vouchers, the Scheme eliminates all financial payments when paying for international borrowing and document supply.

 - No bank charges for either requesting or supplying library

 - No money lost in international exchange rates